ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Each CoRIM profile MUST provide a description of the expected Verifier behavior for each of those well-defined points.

-Note that what follows describes a simplified implementation.
+Note that what follows describes a simplified and standard algorithm.
 Verifiers claiming compliance with this specification MUST exhibit the same externally visible behavior as described here, they are not required to use the same internal data structures.